jekhokie/scriptbox/python--flask-hello-world/README.md

 - **Script Path**: python--flask-hello-world/jenkins/Jenkinsfile
 - **Lightweight checkout**: (checked)

+In addition, if you wish to have any new checkins into the project automatically trigger a build, you can specify the following:

+- **GitHub project**: (checked)
+- **GitHub project -> Project url**: https://github.com/jekhokie/scriptbox.git/
+- **Poll SCM**: (checked)
+- **Poll SCM -> Schedule**:  \* \* \* \* \*

+**Note**: The "Poll SCM -> Schedule" setting above will trigger Jenkins to inspect for any new commits every minute.

 Once you configure the above settings, press "Save" and kick off a build.
 Jenkins should use the Jenkinsfile within the project to kick off the build steps.
+You can also optionally create a commit and push to master for this repository, and the next minute Jenkins checks for changes it will also automatically trigger a build.